 If you squint and tilt your head a little, you might be able to find a character in the distant background who is nonbinary… but probably not.

-Why We Need Young Adult LGBT Books
+Why We Need Young Adult LGBTQ Books

 Books owe it to the world to be inclusive and representative of a wide spectrum of sexualities and genders.

-While YA still has a long way to go, now there’s a much broader variety of LGBT stories to find.
+While YA still has a long way to go, now there’s a much broader variety of LGBTQ stories to find.
 My heart always sings when I find myself in the pages of books and every reader deserves that chance.

 My Introduction for You… Get This List!